SuperVK/sparse-image-repr-bep/bep.typ

 // Aff+(2) / Stab(phi) -> R^2 x SPD(2)

-// Als we de shearing weghalen, kunnen we dan nog alle gaussians rendering -> als we de shearing weghalen, kunnen we dan nog RR^2 x SPD(2) genereren.
+// Als we de shearing weghalen, kunnen we dan nog alle Gaussians rendering -> als we de shearing weghalen, kunnen we dan nog RR^2 x SPD(2) genereren.

 // This would result in